Tony Brottem

-From 1913-1915, Tony played pro ball for three different teams in the Class-B Northwestern League, Victoria, Tacoma, and Vancouver.
+From 1913 to 1915, Tony played pro ball for three different teams in the Class-B Northwestern League, Victoria, Tacoma, and Vancouver.
 His season at Vancouver in 1915 was strong; Tony played in 128 games, slugging .429, with 6 Home Runs, and a .283 batting average.
 This got him the call, and he joined the St. Louis Cardinals in 1916.
 Playing sporadically as the backup catcher, Tony was on the big league roster the whole season, but only appeared in 26 games and had a .250 OBP.
 1917 saw Tony back in the minors, playing 127 games with Omaha of the Class-A Western League.
 Most of the 1918 season was spent with Little Rock of the Class-A Southern Association, but he returned to the Cardinals in July for two more big league games, including his first career start.
 That season was shortened significantly in the minors and a month was taken off in the majors due to WWI.
-Tony was the starting catcher on a strong Little Rock Travelers team from 1918-1920 in the Class-A Southern Association.
+Tony was the starting catcher on a strong Little Rock Travelers team from 1918 to 1920 in the Class-A Southern Association.
 Winning the league pennant in 1920.
-The Pirates purchased his contract on September 8, 1920, but he didn’t report that fall because Little Rock was in a pennant race.
+The Pirates purchased his contract on September 8, 1920, but he didn't report that fall because Little Rock was in a pennant race.
 By 1921 he was back in the majors with the Washington Senators.
 Mid season he was traded to the Pittsburgh Pirates for cash considerations.
 Tony played in 30 games in the last half of the season for the Bucs, getting 22 hits in 91 at bats, good for a .242 batting average.
-August 5, 1921 Tony was the Bucs starting catcher in the first baseball game ever broadcast over commercial radio, Pirates vs. Phillies.
-Tony was 2-4 with an RBI and threw out 2 base stealers.
-His time with the Pirates ended on October 15, 1921 when he was released back to Little Rock after the Pirates acquired catcher Bubber Jonnard.
+August 5, 1921, Tony was the Bucs starting catcher in the first baseball game ever broadcast over commercial radio, Pirates vs. Phillies.
+Tony was 2–4 with an RBI and threw out 2 base stealers.
+His time with the Pirates ended on October 15, 1921, when he was released back to Little Rock after the Pirates acquired catcher Bubber Jonnard.
 Even though the Pirates finished in 2nd place in the NL (behind the World Series winning New York Giants) in 1921, the rules of the day gave them a share of the World Series Gate receipts.
 Tony received a full players share.
 After being released to Little Rock, he moved up a level to join Louisville of the American Association for the 1922 season.
 That league was Double-A, which was the top level of the minors at the time.
-His next 4 seasons were spent playing under manager Joe McCarthy, who would go on to manage the powerhouse Yankee teams of the 1930's and 40's (and was elected to the baseball hall of fame in 1957).
+His next 4 seasons were spent playing under manager Joe McCarthy, who would go on to manage the powerhouse Yankee teams of the 1930s–40s (and was elected to the baseball hall of fame in 1957).